You’ll receive a solid foundation for your career – and life.

 You’ll get valuable firsthand experience in area schools.

 John Carroll education students learn by doing – and teaching.
-The University has built strong relationships with several nearby school districts, which means that you’ll have ample opportunities to observe and work directly with students and teachers in their classrooms.
-These valuable experiences begin as early as your first year in the program and lead up to your student teaching year.
+The University has built strong relationships with numerous nearby school districts, which means that you’ll have ample opportunities to observe and work directly with students and teachers in their classrooms.
+These valuable experiences begin as early as your first year in the program and continue through your student teaching year.

 You’ll participate in a unique professional year program.